Trump, 18 allies indicted in Georgia over 2020 election meddling, the 4th criminal case against him

 The indictment charges Trump with making false statements and writings for a series of claims he made to Georgia Secretary of State Brad Raffensperger and other state election officials on Jan.
 2, 2021, including that up to 300,000 ballots “were dropped mysteriously into the rolls” in the 2020 election, that more than 4,500 people voted who weren’t on registration lists and that a Fulton County election worker, Ruby Freeman, was a “professional vote scammer.”

+The indictment also mentions the now infamous Dec.
+18, 2020, session in the Oval Office, where Trump allies including Sidney Powell and Michael Flynn, the former national security adviser, proposed ordering the military to seize voting machines and appoint a special prosecutor to investigate allegations of voter fraud in Georgia and other crucial states Trump had lost.

+Prosecutors say the meeting at the White House, which included Giuliani, was part of an effort to “influence the outcome” of the election.
+Days later, prosecutors say, Meadows traveled to Cobb County and attempted to observe a signature match audit being performed “despite the fact that the process was not open to the public.”
+Several state officials prevented the then-chief of staff from entering the prohibited area.

-Associated Press writers Jeffrey Martin and Brynn Anderson in Atlanta; Jill Colvin and Michael R. Sisak in New York, Russ Bynum in Savannah, Alanna Durkin Richer in Boston and Farnoush Amiri in Washington contributed to this report.
+Associated Press writers Jeffrey Martin, Brynn Anderson and Bill Barrow in Atlanta; Jill Colvin and Michael R. Sisak in New York; Russ Bynum in Savannah, Georgia; Alanna Durkin Richer in Boston; Farnoush Amiri in Washington; Rebecca Boone in Boise, Idaho; Denise Lavoie in Richmond, Virginia; and Lea Skene in Baltimore contributed to this report.

 Credit: AP